NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

 Windows Subsystem for Linux installation (experimental)
 ========================================================

+Microsoft is developping since 2016 a compatibility layer for running Linux binary executables natively on Windows 10.
+With the version 2 issued in 2019, this "hidden Linux kernel" is now mature enough to run complex operations like the full ROS stack [2]_.

+Thus you will be able to run simulations for the Ned, Niryo One or Ned2 robots on a Windows machine.

 .. note::
     You have to be running Windows 10 version 2004 (Build 19041) or higher for WSL2 to work.